ssp21/ssp21-spec/ssp21.md

 * **error** - An error code that enumerates possible error conditions that can occur during the handshake.

-##### Unconfirmed Session Data
+##### Session Data

-After the successful completion of a key negotiation handshake, either party may transmit *Unconfirmed Session Data* to the other.
+After the successful completion of a key negotiation handshake, either party may transmit *Session Data* messages.

 The message uses the following sub-fields: